I'm a member

 Recent studies have begun to study a different approach by adding both cellular and biologic features to the clinical and pathological information noted above.
 This approach has been called “Systems Pathology.”

-Also, see the Saturation Biopsy of the Prostate medical policy.
+Also, see the Saturation Biopsy for Diagnosis and Staging of Prostate Cancer medical policy.

-POLICYUse of tests utilizing “Systems Pathology” that uses cellular and biologic features of a tumor is considered investigational, including use in predicting risk of recurrence in patients with prostate cancer.
+Use of tests utilizing “Systems Pathology” that include cellular and biologic features of a tumor is considered investigational, including use in predicting risk of recurrence in patients with prostate cancer.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.